 Maximum capacity of the Riu Palace Aruba: 100 people

-- Couples must submit an "Aruba Letter of Intent" (one signed by the wife and one by the husband).
+- Couples must submit an "Aruba Letter of Intent" (one signed by the bride and one by the groom).

 - Couple must obtain a "Letter of Non-impediment" (a document from the Government Agency from their Country that records marriages and shows the couple's present Marital status) as proof that by their records they are both presently unmarried and are therefore free to be married to each other.